 \section{Abstract}

-Using DESI SV3 spectroscopic group centrals together with deep HSC photometric data, we measure the conditional luminosity functions (CLFs) of central and satellite galaxies, separately for red and blue populations, in dark matter halos spanning $M_\mathrm{h}\sim10^{12}- 10^{15}M_{\sun}$ and $0<z<1$.
-The depth of the HSC imaging enables CLFs to be measured to unprecedentedly faint limits, reaching $M_\mathrm{r} \approx -15$ at $0.2 \leqslant z < 0.5$ and $M_\mathrm{r} \approx -17$ at $0.5 \leqslant z < 1.0$.
-We find a remarkably weak evolution in the CLF of satellite galaxies over $0<z<1$.
-The Blue satellite CLFs are well described by a single Schechter function across all halo masses and redshifts, with a nearly constant slope of $-1.25\lesssim \alpha\lesssim -1.2$.
-In contrast, red satellite CLFs exhibit a pronounced and ubiquitous faint-end upturn in all halo mass and redshift bins, with little evolution in the faint-end slope ($-1.8\lesssim \alpha_\text{f}\lesssim -1.7$).
-These results indicate that the low-mass end of the red sequence in clusters/groups was already established by $z\sim1$.
-Both satellite characteristic magnitudes and central galaxy luminosities fade with time.
-Red central galaxies are consistent with passive evolution, whereas the luminosity evolution of blue centrals is dominated by ongoing star formation.
-Satellite galaxies evolve more rapidly than predicted by simple stellar population models, highlighting the importance of environmental effects.
-The quenched fraction of satellite galaxies as a function of stellar mass exhibits a universal minimum at $M_{\ast} \sim 10^9M_{\sun}$, independent of halo mass and redshift.
+Using DESI SV3 spectroscopic group centrals and HSC photometric data, we measure conditional luminosity functions (CLFs) of central and satellite galaxies for red and blue populations in dark matter haloes spanning $M_\mathrm{h}\sim10^{12}- 10^{15}M_{\sun}$ and $0<z<1$.
+HSC depth permits measurements to $M_\mathrm{r} \approx -15$ at $0.2 \leqslant z < 0.5$ and $M_\mathrm{r} \approx -17$ at $0.5 \leqslant z < 1.0$.
+We find satellite CLFs evolve weakly over $0<z<1$.
+Blue satellite CLFs are well described by a single Schechter function across halo masses and redshifts, with a nearly constant slope of $-1.25\lesssim \alpha\lesssim -1.2$.
+In contrast, red satellite CLFs exhibit a pronounced faint-end upturn in all halo mass and redshift bins, with little evolution in the faint-end slope ($-1.8\lesssim \alpha_\text{f}\lesssim -1.7$).
+The low-mass red sequence was therefore already established in clusters/groups by $z\sim1$.
+The lack of faint-end-slope evolution favors models where the steep upturn originates from early formation processes at $z\gtrsim2$, rather than environmental quenching after infall.
+Satellite characteristic magnitudes and central galaxy luminosities fade with time.
+Red central galaxies are consistent with passive evolution, whereas blue-central luminosity evolution is dominated by ongoing star formation.
+Satellites evolve more rapidly than predicted by simple stellar population models, highlighting environmental effects.
+Satellite quenched fractions as a function of stellar mass exhibit a minimum at $M_{\ast} \sim 10^9M_{\sun}$ that is consistent across halo masses and redshifts.
 We discuss possible interpretations of these results and their implications for galaxy formation and evolution.